thewca/wca-regulations/wca-regulations-2012.md

   - 1c5) Advising the other officials where necessary.
   - 1c6) Approving all events and round formats of a competition, before the competition starts, and if changes are required during the competition.
   - 1c7) Decisions about disqualifying competitors during the competition.
-  - 1c8) Providing the scramble sequences.
+  - 1c8) Providing the scramble sequences.[NOTE: digitally or on paper?]
   - 1c9) Decisions about changes to the scheduled times of rounds.
 In cases of such changes, a clear announcement must be made to all competitors.
   - 1c10) Making a copy of the WCA Regulations available at the competition.
 - 1e) Each event must have one or more judges.
   - 1e1) A judge is responsible for executing the procedures of the event.
     - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able ensure that all WCA Regulations are followed at all times.
   - 1e2) Each competitor shall be available for judging, if needed by organisation team.
-Penalty: disqualification from the competition.
+Penalty: disqualification from the competition.[NOTE: I propose a change in this: "all competitors must be available for judging and scrambling FOR THE EVENTS IN WHICH THEY COMPETE".
+Otherwise competitors arriving lets say only on Sunday should be there already on Saturday (in case of a 2 day competition).
+Also lets assume there is megaminx right before a break and competitor A is not competing in megaminx.
+It would mean he has to stay and be available for helping at megaminx instead of taking a nice longer break.
+The same goes if you don't compete in the first event of a day.
+You'd have to be there many hours before you'd actually compete.
+Please note that this is already the case in practically ALL competitions nowadays (at least in Europe).]
 - 1f) Each event must have one or more scramblers.
 Exception: puzzles that are not scrambled
   - 1f1) A scrambler applies scramble sequences to prepare solved puzzles for attempts.
   - 1f2) Each competitor shall be available for scrambling, if needed by organisation team.
 Penalty: disqualification from the competition.